Areas Of Concentration

 Q: What is the difference between sole and joint custody?

-A: Custody dictates only which party - or parties - has decision-making power for the child with respect to major life decision, including but not limited to education and religion.
+A: Custody dictates only which party - or parties - has decision-making power for the child with respect to major life decision, including but not limited to healthcare, education, and religion.
 Sole custody means that one party possesses the decision-making power for these important life decisions.
 Joint custody means that the parties are expected to work together to determine and agree upon the major life decisions for a child.

 Q: I'm getting married.
 Do I need a prenuptial agreement?